pkp/pkp-docs/admin-guide/en/data-import-and-export.md

 5. The user accounts will be exported in XML format, and can be imported to this or another journal

 ![](./assets/users-xml-plugin-export.png)

+### Export users to CSV

+Journal editors and managers can export the user database as a CSV file.
+The CSV format is easy to use with marketing and mailing list management tools, such as Mailchimp.

+To export users to a CSV file:

+1. Navigate to **Statistics > Users**.
+2. Click on **Export**.
+3. Use checkboxes to select the group(s) of users you wish to export.
+4. Click **Export** again.
+This will generate a download, which may take several minutes to process depending on the size of your user database.

 ## Export metadata to external sites and indexing services